Research Study: Understanding the Long-Term Impacts of Abuse in Sport

 maltreatment occured when you were an adult athlete.

-previously competed at an elite level of a sport in the UK (e.g. talent pathways)
+previously competed at a competitive level of a sport in the UK (e.g. university, regional, national or international)

 Get in touch